sa-concept-refactoring/doc/chapters/analysis.typ

 == Refactorings in clangd <refactor_operations_in_clangd>

-// COR Gibt es noch andere Teile, die relevant sein könnten für jemanden der ein Refactoring implementiert?
-Each refactoring operation within clangd is implemented as a class, which inherits from a common `Tweak` ancestor.

 The LLVM project is quite big and it took a while to figure out how it is structured.
 For refactoring features, classes can be created in `llvm-project/clang-tools-extra/clangd/refactor/tweaks`.
+Each refactoring operation within clangd is implemented as a class, which inherits from a common `Tweak` ancestor.
+To understand how a refactoring is implemented it helps to look at already existing code.
+Further information about how this class is used can be found in @code_actions

+As concepts were introduced with C++20 it is quite new to the world of C++.
-Looking at the existing refactoring features no feature could be found specific to concepts.
+Looking at the existing refactoring only little support for template parameter constraints.
-// COR Some?
-Only rename?
-Example to show it?
+The only tweaks which can be applied are "Rename", "Dump AST" and "Annotate highlighting tokens" (hidden by default).
+All other refactorings in clangd can not be applied to template parameter constraints.
 Some basic ones like symbol rename already work for them.
-As concepts were introduced with C++20 it is quite new to the world of C++ and therefore not much of support exists yet.

-For other operations refactoring operations already exist (e.g. renaming).
-Looking at existing refactoring code helped to understand how a refactoring is structured and implemented.

 === Testing <testing>
 The LLVM project strictly adheres to a well-defined architecture for testing.